simonmichael/hledger_site/src/install.md

 #### Build with stack

-If you have [stack] installed, you can run it to install the main hledger tools in ~/.local/bin:
+If you have stack installed, you can run it to install the main hledger tools in ~/.local/bin:

 <div class="builder-command">
   stack update <br>
   stack install --resolver=lts-19 hledger-lib-1.26 hledger-1.26 hledger-ui-1.26 hledger-web-1.26 --silent
 </div>

-Your `stack --version` should be modern (at least 2.7) for best results.
-(You can usually upgrade stack quickly with `stack upgrade`.)
-On Windows, prefer the 64-bit version of stack, and omit hledger-ui from this command (unless you are in [WSL]).
+On Windows, omit hledger-ui from this command (unless you are in [WSL]).

 #### Build with cabal

-If you have [GHC] and [cabal], you can run cabal to install the main hledger tools in ~/.cabal/bin:
+If you have GHC and cabal, you can run cabal to install the main hledger tools in ~/.cabal/bin:

 <div class="builder-command">
   cabal update <br>